AntibodyDesignBFN: High-Fidelity Fixed-Backbone Antibody Design via Discrete Bayesian Flow Networks: Abstract

 \section{Abstract}

 The computational design of antibodies with high specificity and affinity is a cornerstone of modern therapeutic development.
-While deep generative models, particularly Denoising Diffusion Probabilistic Models (DDPMs), have demonstrated the ability to generate realistic antibody structures, they often suffer from high computational costs and the difficulty of modeling discrete variables like amino acid sequences.
+While deep generative models have demonstrated potential, they often struggle to balance high-fidelity geometric conditioning with the discrete nature of amino acid sequences.
 In this work, we present \textbf{AntibodyDesignBFN}, a novel framework for fixed-backbone antibody design based on \textbf{Discrete Bayesian Flow Networks (BFN)}.
-Unlike standard diffusion models that rely on Gaussian noise removal or complex discrete corruption processes, BFNs operate directly on the parameters of the data distribution, enabling a continuous-time, fully differentiable generative process on the probability simplex.
-While recent pioneering works like \textbf{IgCraft} and \textbf{AbBFN} have introduced BFNs to the domain of antibody sequence generation and inpainting, our work focuses specifically on the \textbf{inverse folding} task—designing sequences that fold into a fixed 3D backbone.
-By integrating a lightweight \textbf{Geometric Transformer} utilizing \textbf{Invariant Point Attention (IPA)} and a resource-efficient training strategy with gradient accumulation, our model achieves superior performance.
-Evaluations on a rigorous \textbf{2025 temporal test set} reveal that AntibodyDesignBFN achieves \textbf{superior Amino Acid Recovery (AAR) compared to strong baselines}, demonstrating that BFNs, when conditioned on 3D geometric constraints, offer a robust mathematical framework for high-fidelity antibody design.
-Code and model checkpoints are available at \url{https://github.com/YueHuLab/AntibodyDesignBFN} and \url{https://huggingface.co/YueHuLab/AntibodyDesignBFN}, respectively.
+Unlike standard diffusion models, BFNs operate on a continuous probability simplex, enabling a fully differentiable generative process that seamlessly integrates geometric gradients.
+By combining a lightweight \textbf{Geometric Transformer} with \textbf{Invariant Point Attention (IPA)} and a resource-efficient training strategy, our model establishes a new state-of-the-art.
+Evaluations on a rigorous \textbf{2025 temporal test set (43 complexes)} demonstrate that AntibodyDesignBFN achieves an unprecedented \textbf{Amino Acid Recovery (AAR) of 67.8\%}, significantly outperforming leading graph-based baselines.
+Furthermore, the model is highly efficient, enabling millisecond-scale inference on consumer-grade hardware.
+AntibodyDesignBFN thus offers a powerful, accessible, and mathematically robust framework for next-generation antibody engineering.
+Code and model checkpoints are available at \url{https://github.com/YueHuLab/AntibodyDesignBFN} and \url{https://huggingface.co/YueHuLab/AntibodyDesignBFN}.